Lucasus/TrendsTracker_NodeJS/README.md

 TrendsTracker_NodeJS
 ====================

-Trends Tracker rewritten to NodeJS
+Trends Tracker will be rewritten to NodeJS in this project.